Trending Topics

 “I feel grateful and vindicated,” Mehringer said after the verdict.

-The case stemmed from a 2018 incident in Glendale, where Mehringer and a subordinate were found in a stopped vehicle.
+The case stemmed from a 2018 incident in Glendale, where Mehringer and a subordinate were found in an unmarked LAPD vehicle that had come to rest against a parked vehicle in a roadway.
 Both showed signs of intoxication, and Mehringer was charged with public intoxication.
 The charge was later dismissed after she completed a recovery program.
 The subordinate pleaded no contest to driving under the influence.

 Following an internal review, Mehringer was terminated after declining a proposed demotion.
 She later sued the city, alleging gender discrimination and retaliation, according to the L.A.
 Times.